Quantum enhancement to information acquisition speed: Acquirement and transmission of delocalized information

 \section{Acquirement and transmission of delocalized information}

-The scenario of interest consists of one party, whom we'll refer to as Alice, and $N$ pieces of information $\left\{x_1,x_2,...,x_N \right\}$ dispersed at $N$ different locations, as pictured in Figure \ref{fig:Fig1}.
+The scenario of interest consists of one party, whom we will refer to as Alice, and $N$ pieces of information $\left\{x_1,x_2,...,x_N \right\}$ dispersed at $N$ different locations, as pictured in Figure \ref{fig:Fig1}.
 Alice is connected to each of the $N$ locations with communication channels which enable a bidirectional transmission of information.
 Her goal is to learn some global property $a=a(x_1,...,x_N)$ as a function of spatially dispersed information pieces $x_i$.
-For simplicity we assume that the $N$ locations containing the local information are not mutually connected by any communication channel, i.e. the information does not flow in between the different regions.
+For simplicity we assume that the $N$ locations containing the local information are not mutually connected by any communication channel, i.e. the information cannot flow in between the different regions.
 This restriction can be understood as one forcing the pieces of information to be truly isolated/localized and removing the dependence on the geometry of the problem.
+Moreover, we will assume that all the available information carriers (i.e. physical systems on which information can be encoded) in the scenario are localized at Alice's location.
+This means that the only way for the information pieces to be transmitted from the $N$ locations towards Alice is by Alice first sending her information carriers towards the locations and then waiting for the carriers (on which information has potentially been encoded) to come back to her.

-One way for Alice to learn $a(x_1,...,x_N)$ is to send $N$ signals which will encode the information pieces $x_i$, retrieve them and calculate the function $a$.
+Assuming that Alice possesses $N$ information carriers, one way for her to learn $a(x_1,...,x_N)$ is thus to send her $N$ signals towards the $N$ locations which will encode the information pieces $x_i$, retrieve them and calculate the function $a$.
 We denote the time she needs to complete this action (acquisition and transmission of information pieces) as $\tau$ and call it unit time.
 Suppose now that Alice has limited resources to complete the task, i.e. she has power to send at most $k$ signals per unit time, where $k<N$.
 This restriction can come from some natural assumption, such as the limited power of the source of information carriers.
 Upon receiving back the signals, she decodes them and produces an outcome $a$.
 In general, the information pieces are randomly sampled from some distribution; the process is thus mathematically fully characterized by the following set of conditional probabilities, or $\textit{behavior}$

 where $I$ and $O$ denote the $\textit{input}$ and $\textit{output}$ alphabets pertaining respectively to $\left\{x_1,...,x_N \right\}$ and to $a$. $P\left( a|x_1,...,x_N \right)$ thus denotes the probability that Alice produces the output $a$ conditioned on the dispersed information being $\left\{x_1,...,x_N \right\}$.\\ For a moment, we shall forget that A is using $k$ classical signals, and define the more general notion of $k-way$ $signaling$, which we introduce in a device-independent manner in what follows. \begin{definition} A behavior $\left\{ P\left( a|x_1,...,x_N \right), \forall a, x_i\right\}$ is said to be $\textit{k-way signaling}$ $\textit{iff}$ there exists a set of weights $\left\{q_{j_1,...,j_k}, \forall j_1,...,j_k\right\}$ and a set of probability distributions $\left\{P\left( a|x_{j_1},...,x_{j_k} \right), \forall j_1,...,j_k \right\}$ such that the following is satisfied: